tungpham142/TED-Recommender/README.md

 **Step 2:** Execute the application:<br />

 Before run, make sure you change the app.run value from host="0.0.0.0", port="80" to nothing as default.
 The host and port are only for when you run the application on a host.<br />
+Simply go to the ted-recommender diectory <br />
-Simply run the command inside your terminal: python ted.py <br />
+Run the command inside your terminal: python ted.py <br />
 Your application should be up running at http://localhost:5000 <br />
 You can use your browser to go to this address and start using the application. <br />
 There is a search field for finding your favorite Ted-talks.
 There is also a recommend button under each result's videos. <br />